earthly/earthly/docs/guides/multi-platform.md

 ### Windows and Mac

-On Mac and on Windows, the Docker Desktop app comes with QEMU readilly installed and ready to go, so no special consideration is necessary.
+On Mac and on Windows, the Docker Desktop app comes with QEMU readily installed and ready to go, so no special consideration is necessary.

 ### Linux